Celtics Wrap: Jayson Tatum, Jaylen Brown Lift Boston Over Hornets

 Entering Wednesday night’s game against the Charlotte Hornets, one of the storylines surrounding the Boston Celtics was speculation as to whether or not Jayson Tatum and Jaylen Brown can lead this team to glory.

-The pair led the charge early and late in the game, with Brown finishing with a game-high 38 points, seven rebounds three assists and a block and Tatum recording 35 points, eight assists, eight rebounds and a steal.
+The pair led the charge as Brown finished with a game-high 38 points, seven rebounds three assists and one block.
+Tatum recorded 35 points, eight assists, eight rebounds and one steal to complement the effort.

-But when things could have gone either way in the third quarter, Rookie Aaron Nesmith enjoyed the best game to his young NBA career to this point to help sway it to Boston’s side.
+Rookie Aaron Nesmith enjoyed the best game of his young NBA career to help sway it Boston’s way.
 He finished with 15 points, nine rebounds, four blocks and three steals, but it was his defense that was most impressive.

 Here’s how it all went down: